codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which of the following physical typologies are used with Ethernet Networks?
+On a standard American QWERTY keyboard, what symbol will you enter if you hold the shift key and press 1?
- 1. Ring
+ 1. Percent Sign
- 2. Mesh
+ 2. Exclamation Mark
- 3. Star
+ 3. Asterisk
- 4. Hex
+ 4. Dollar Sign

 <details>
   <summary>Answer</summary>
-  Star
+  Exclamation Mark
 </details>